CanyenPalmer/Portfolio/README.md

 **Tools:** `Python`, `pandas`, `Excel`, `OpenPyXL`

 #### Overview
-Script automates billing insights by filtering `HCPCS` codes and calculating patient responsibility from Excel exports.
+Script automates billing insights saving **200+** hours by filtering `HCPCS` codes and calculating patient responsibility from Excel exports.

 #### Features
 - Filters for codes `A4239` and `E2103`